 The Advanced Combustion Systems (ACS) Project Portfolio provides an overview of the ACS Program, including a description of key technology areas, information on projects, location map, and contact information for personnel supporting the ACS Program.

-The Advanced Combustion Systems research and development (R&D) approach is organized in two key areas: 1.
+The Advanced Combustion Systems research and development (R&D) approach is organized in three key areas: 1.
 Oxy-Combustion; 2.
-Chemical Looping Combustion.
+Chemical Looping Combustion; 3.
+Advanced Concepts

 Click to contact us with Comments, Suggestions, or Questions

 - Oxy-Combustion R&D Area - Current Oxy-combustion R&D is developing advanced technologies to reduce the costs and energy requirements associated with current oxy-combustion systems.
 R&D efforts are focused on development of pressurized oxy-combustion power generation systems, as well as membrane-based integrated oxy-combustion technologies.

 - Oxy-Combustion Project Information